Good digestion means absorbing nutrients from the foods you eat – and for that, digestive enzymes are key.

 Handpicked content: 6 easy ways to beat bloating

 They’re proteins released into the digestive system, mainly by the pancreas and small intestine.

 They have a very important job to do – breaking down the food we eat into nutrients that our body can absorb and put to good use.

 There are many different enzymes involved in digestion but the three main types are:2

 A 2016 study published in Current Drug Metabolism found that digestive enzymes may help manage digestive disorders, including lactose intolerance.3

-It can also help people with coeliac disease and low-grade inflammation in the digestive tract caused, for example, by irritable bowel syndrome.4,5,6
+It could also help people with discomfort in the digestive tract caused, for example, by irritable bowel syndrome.4,5,6